by Matt Slick

-On April 17, 2008, I debated Edwin Kagin on "Does God exist?".
+On April 17, 2008, I debated Edwin Kagin on "Does God exist?"
 The debate was held on the Campus of West Florida University in Pensacola, Florida.
-Following is the text I read as my 15 minute opening statement.
-I had to shorten the original by 2 pages so I could read it in 15 minutes.
-I made it, with 10 seconds to spare!
-I read it word for word with just a couple of slight changes here and there since the flow of speaking was slightly different than the written word in a few places.
+Following is the text I read as my 15-minute opening statement.
+I had to shorten the original by 2 pages, so I could read it in 15 minutes.
+I made it and with 10 seconds to spare!
+I read it word for word with just a couple of slight changes here and there since the flow of speaking was slightly different from the written word in a few places.

 By the way, Mr. Kagin said he'd be glad to debate me on ethics.
 Sounds good to me.

 ---------- text of the opening statement from Matt Slick ---------

 First of all, I want to thank all of you for coming here tonight.
 I hope you enjoy the debate and that your minds and hearts will be challenged.

 Since my time is limited and I have a lot to cover, let me just jump right in.